Coxsackie (village), New York: Geography

 Coxsackie is located in eastern Greene County on the west bank of the Hudson River.
 The Hudson is an estuary.
 Although Coxsackie is 120 mi from the ocean, tides here range about 3 ft (the river flows both ways depending on time of day).

 New York State Route 385 passes through the village, leading south (downriver) 6 mi to Athens and 11 mi to Catskill, and northwest 1.5 mi to its terminus at U.S. Route 9W just outside the village limits.
 US 9W leads north 2 mi to an interchange with Interstate 87 (the New York State Thruway); via the Thruway it is 23 mi north to Albany, the state capital, and 134 mi south to New York City.

 According to the United States Census Bureau, the village has a total area of 6.7 sqkm, of which 5.6 sqkm is land and 1.1 sqkm, or 16.31%, is water.

 Historic District

 Reed Street Historic District is a national historic district located at Coxsackie in Greene County, New York.
 The district contains 30 contributing buildings.
 They are a collection of mid-19th century, two and three story commercial buildings.
 The district displays a uniformity of style in its Italianate style brick facades with ornate brackets and overhanging eaves.
-Recently, new, independently-owned businesses have opened on Reed Street bringing Coxsackie's historic "downstreet" back to life: Mansion + Reed General Store (a specialty grocery and cafe), Reed Street Bottle Shop (a wine and spirits shop), Pilothouse Paper (a stationary and gift shop), Che Figata (an Italian Bistro), Mahalo Toyshop, and the Yellow Deli (a deli serving breakfast and lunch).
+Recently, new, independently owned businesses have opened on Reed Street bringing Coxsackie's historic "downstreet" back to life.